| a form of government. A solemn ceremony

 order.
 However,. the French Consul managed to intercede, insisted

 the man was crazy, and managed to send him back to France.
+Shortly after, Antoine published a book in Paris with accounts

 of his experiences as a monarch in the austral regions of South